ranggaradiitya/micro-warehouse-api/README.md

 ## 🗄️ Database Schema

-Setiap service memiliki database terpisah:
+Each service has a separate database:

 | Database Name             | Port | Service              |
 | ------------------------- | ---- | -------------------- |